mesoform/terraform-infrastructure-modules/mcp/README.md

 The K8S_pod.tf module is designed to create a pod resource in an existing Kubrenetes cluster.
 The parameters for the generated pod are described in the k8s_pod.yml file, which includes the required metadata and spec parameters.
-The pod description structure for the K8S_pod.tf module is most closely approximated to the pod description structure that is used when working with the kubectl utility.
+The structure of the pod description for the K8S_deployment.tf module is very similar to the structure of the pod description that is used when working with the kubectl utility.
 This allows existing pod definitions to be used when working with the Multi-Cloud Platform Module with minimal adaptation.
 An example of a k8s_pod.yml file describing a pod for the K8S_pod.tf module: